-Ad fraud was very widespread in digital advertising before tools and analytics became more advanced.
-Now, basic ad fraud can often be conquered with simple tools and analytics.
-Because of this, many companies consider the problem handled and do very little to protect themselves from the more profitable and sophisticated scams that exist now.
+So what do we know?
+Well, ad fraud was very widespread in the digital advertising sphere before tools and analytics became more advanced.
+Now, basic ad fraud can often be conquered with simple tools and analytics—though many companies still fail to create even this simple level of protection for themselves.
+Many companies consider the problem neutralized because simple tools exist in most ad networks and agencies and therefore do very little to protect themselves from more sophisticated scams.

 Think about it like this:

-You need to advertise your sports equipment in the city and know a billboard that is available in a prominent location right next to a stadium.
-You contact the company that owns this billboard and set up a contract to have your ad placed there for 2 weeks.
-During that 2 weeks, you drive by the billboard and discover that your ad is not there.
-Instead, it’s been placed on the side of a very controversial political figure’s offices.
+You need to advertise your sports equipment in the city and know that a billboard is available in a prominent location right next to a stadium.
+You contact the company that owns this billboard and set up a contract to have your ad placed there for two weeks.
+During that two-week period, you drive by the billboard and discover that your ad is not there.
+Instead, it’s been placed on the side of a very controversial political figure’s office.
 Or it’s been placed in a city hundreds of miles from your store.
 Or it never got put up at all.

-There are a number of different types of ad fraud: click fraud, impression fraud, retargeting fraud, etc. Each type of ad fraud then has different schemes associated with it.
+There are a number of different types of ad fraud: click fraud, impression fraud, retargeting fraud, just to name a few.
+Each type of ad fraud then has different schemes associated with it.
 These include pixel stuffing, click farms, ad stacking, domain spoofing, and more.
-But they all boil down to the same idea.
-To insert bots or fraudsters somewhere in your digital advertising journey and drain your advertising resources.
+This variety makes it difficult to keep up and understand exactly how your money gets stolen.

-You likely already have metrics that you use to determine how well a digital advertising campaign is performing.
-One of them is often how many clicks or impressions you get.
-But that number is useless if it’s being inflated by bad traffic.
-Likewise, conversions are a reliable way to tell if your campaign is successful – unless that number includes fraudulent orders and chargebacks.
+To find out when this is happening, you’ll need data and some time to explore it.
+You may already have software in place to track the metrics that show how well a digital advertising campaign is performing.
+For example, you probably see how many clicks or impressions you get on every campaign.
+But that number is often inflated by bad traffic.
+Likewise, conversions are generally known to be a reliable way to tell if your campaign is successful – unless that number includes fraudulent orders and chargebacks.

-- Scoring that includes multiple factors like behavioral analytics, payment attributes, and device fingerprinting
+- Analysis that includes multiple factors, like behavioral analytics, payment attributes, and device fingerprinting

 - Integration with major ad services